Evian-Zhang/Wispha-old/README.md

 We support using relative path or path starting with `$ROOT_DIR` in the parameter of `cd`, and using `..` to access super directory is also supported.

-If we want to access entry via absolute path, we can add `-l` option, like:
+If we want to access entry via file path, we can add `-l` option, like:

 ```bash
 wispha@some/path > cd -l path/to/destination